NEWS: Assistant coach Jay Hosack and rising junior Aaron Russell leave this weekend to compete in the FIVB Men's U21

 Ohio State, Russia State and Laval set to compete in tournament

-Jay Hosack begins his fourth season with the Nittany Lion men's volleyball team.
+Jay Hosack is in his fifth season with the Nittany Lion men's volleyball team.
 Hosack joined the Penn State staff for the 2010 season after having served as an assistant coach for the women's volleyball program at UC Irvine in 2008-09.
 He assisted the head coach in recruiting and overall player development and performance.
 In addition, Hosack handled scouting reports of opponents and practice plans.
 Most recently, Hosack served as an assistant coach for the U.S. Men's Volleyball U21 Junior National team, where he guided the team to a gold medal at the NORCECA Championship, earning a bid to the 2013 World Championships.
 The summer following the 2013 season, he helped the team to an 11th-place finish at the 2013 FIVB U21 World Championships in Turkey.

 Prior to that, Hosack traveled to Japan during the 2010 World Championships to assist the Women's National Team with scouting opponents and served as an assistant coach with the U.S. Women's National Team at the 2011 Pan Am Games where the team earned a silver medal.
 From 2005-08, Hosack served as the associate head coach for both the men's and women's volleyball teams at Irvine Valley College.
 While at IVC, Hosack helped guide the Lasers men's team to Orange Empire Conference titles in 2005 and 2007 and back-to-back state championships in 2007 and 2008.
 Hosack earned conference Co-Coach of the Year honors in 2007 and coached the women's program to a conference crown that same year.
 Hosack also made a mark in the classroom at IVC, teaching Physical Education volleyball courses.